Guild Wars 2 Warrior Guide - Some GW2 Warrior Build Will Surprise You!

 Guild Wars 2 Warrior Guide

-Warriors utilize their physical strength, empowering Banners, shouts and adrenaline-based burst skills to provide as much value to their team as possible.
-As a soldier profession their gear includes heavy armor, which in addition to their large health pool makes them very durable.
+Warriors utilize their physical strength, empowering Banners, shouts, and adrenaline-based burst skills to provide as much value to their team as possible.
+As a soldier profession, their gear includes heavy armor, which in addition to their large health pool makes them very durable.
 This ton of defensive stats doesn't mean that they can't fill other roles though.
-Warrior can be played as power or condition DPS or offer a ton of team-wide utility when running a support build.
+The Warrior can be played as power or condition DPS or offer a ton of team-wide utility when running a support build.

 Table of Contents:

 We already touched on the unique Warrior mechanic - adrenaline and burst abilities that consume it.
 However, another mechanic is arguably even more important for the meta builds.
 The most powerful Warrior builds are often referred to as “Bannerslaves”, since their main responsibility is carrying their Banners around, providing powerful buffs to their party.
 Warriors also have the most possibilities in terms of weapon choice.

 Adrenalien is one of the professions of unique mechanics.
 Every time a Warrior successfully attacks, they receive a single strike of adrenaline.
 In most cases Warrior has access to three adrenaline stages and filling each one of them requires 10 strikes.
 Burst skills become more powerful with every filled up adrenaline bar and using a burst ability consumes all of it.
 The exception is the Spellbreaker elite specialization that only has two stages and their bursts only consume a single bar.

 The whole mechanic is strongly inspired by Adrenaline from the first Guild Wars.
 Just like in that game, it starts to decay after a few seconds spent out of combat.
 Steroids to generating this resource are pretty valuable since the more stacks Warrior has, the stronger he is.